NOTICE OF PRIVACY PRACTICES

 This Notice of Privacy Practices covers an Affiliated Covered Entity (“ACE”).
 When this Notice refers to the Premier Health ACE, it is referring to Premier Health and each of the following subsidiaries and affiliates: [Convenient Care, Lake After Hours, Total Occupational Medicine, Lake Urgent Care, Lourdes After Hours, Rapides Urgent Care, Lake Charles Urgent Care, Total Urgent Care, Lake Urgent Care Northshore, IU Health Urgent Care, St. Vincent’s Urgent Care, Premier Medical Center, Family Physicians Urgent Care, LCMC Health Urgent Care, St. Francis Urgent Care, Freedom Urgent Care].
 Each of the Premier Health subsidiaries or affiliates listed above is a covered entity under HIPAA.
 Pursuant to 45 C.F.R. § 164.105(b), each of the Premier Health subsidiaries or affiliates hereby designates itself as a single covered entity for purposes of compliance with HIPAA.
 This designation may be amended from time-to-time to add new covered entities that are under the common control and ownership of Premier Health.
 To obtain a list of the most current listing of these entities, please contact the Privacy Officer.
-“ACE” amended October 2016.
+“ACE” amended December 2017.